CONSCIOUS CONVERSATIONS: A SERIES ON SEXUAL WELLNESS

 Cebara created Velvet Swing “with the background of someone who had been in sexual health for a long time and been in cannabis for a long time.
 There are a lot of things that I wouldn’t have known if I had just set out and said ‘oh I’m going to make a lube and market it.’”

 So how can big brands avoid common pitfalls?
 Hire Chelsea Cebara.
 Shameless?
 Maybe.
 But it’s 2021 and time to get over the idea that self-promotion is somehow something to be ashamed of.
-Cebara has decades worth of experience and is ready to share her hard-earned knowledge.
+Cebara has a decade worth of experience and is ready to share her hard-earned knowledge.

 While she packages “it up as ‘hey I can save you money, I can tell you the things you need to watch out for so you don’t have to reformulate a bunch of times’...what’s really behind that is I want people to have a better experience and I want people to have their lives changed and improved by the use of cannabis for sexual health and wellness.”
 When you go into it with a people and product-first mindset, money follows.